koinos/koinos-docs/docs/architecture/system-calls.md

 System calls are how requests to the Koinos Blockchain Framework are made.
 Each system call provides important functionality to be utilized from smart contracts or other parts of the framework.

-Each system calls has its base functionality implemented natively in a function known as a "thunk".
+Each system call has its base functionality implemented natively in a function known as a "thunk".
 What differentiates a system call from its thunk, is that the system call can have its functionality overridden by a special type of smart contract known as a "system contract".

 ## Overriding system calls